Chung-Ang University: Recent history

-244 full-time teaching staff were recruited between 2005 and 2009, and in the first semester of 2009, 25 full-time and part-time staff were recruited.
+244 full-time teaching staff were recruited between 2005 and 2009.
+In the first semester of 2009, 25 full-time and part-time staff were recruited.
 Law and Medical Schools were established in March 2009.

-KRW 40 billion of development funds, KRW 166.3 billion of external research grant, and KRW 17.3 billion in government aid allocated as a government-funded enterprise have been secured over the 4 years since Dr. Bum Hoon Park's inauguration into office.
-The sum of KRW 223.6 billion is the largest amount secured financially in the history of the university.
+Between 2005 and 2009, the university secured KRW 40 billion in development funds, KRW 166.3 billion in external research grants, and KRW 17.3 billion in government funding.
+The total, KRW 223.6 billion, represents the largest amount of financial support in the university's history.